 - Narrative exposure therapy

-For individuals who aren’t diagnosed with prolonged grief disorder (PGD) or another mental health disorder, here are ways to support the grieving process:
+For people who have not been diagnosed with prolonged grief disorder (PGD) or another mental health disorder, here are ways to support the grieving process:

 - Psychoeducation (education on the typical experience of grief)